atelier-saulx/based/selvad/doc/modules/db/README.md

 in the [client directory](/client) when executed.
 This CSV can be used to further analyze the time complexity of the indexing subsystem as the data set and index size grows.

-Naturally, it's also possible to attach [Intel VTune](/doc/debugging.md#intel-vtune) to the `selvad` process while the test is running and gather even more performance data.
-The only thing to keep in mind is that the test will run three `selvad` processes which of only one is processing the data, the `origin` process.

 ## Hierarchy Serialization